 Part I. Physical Standards.
-This part discusses the physical NSPIRE standards required of units occupied by HCV and PBV-assisted families.
-It also identifies affirmative habitability requirements for all units and life-threatening conditions that must be corrected in 24 hours. and identifies decisions about the acceptability of the unit that may be made by the family based upon the family's preference.
+This part discusses the physical standards required of units occupied by HCV-assisted families and identifies decisions about the acceptability of the unit that may be made by the family based upon the family's preference.
 It also identifies life-threatening conditions that must be addressed on an expedited basis.

 Part II.
 The Inspection Process.
-This part describes the types of inspections the Authority will make and the steps that will be taken when units do not meet HQS.NSPIRE standards.
+This part describes the types of inspections the Authority will make and the steps that will be taken when units do not meet HQS.